Searching for Answers: Celiac and Gluten Sensitivities

 She’s also becoming quite accomplished in the kitchen, learning to bake gluten, dairy and soy free.

 “Recently, we spent the whole morning together making blueberry muffins, oatmeal cookies and bread.
 It was a lot of fun,” Williamson says.
 “Eating used to cause Abby so much pain.
 It’s wonderful to see her finding joy in food again.”
-LW

 Christine Boyd is a freelance writer who lives in Baltimore.